bless-net/committee-node/README.md

 sudo apt-get upgrade -y
 sudo apt-get install -y ca-certificates curl git jq make
 ```

+Keep the local version of your ssh config.

 Install Docker Engine and the Compose plugin from Docker's official apt repository (not the older `docker.io` package):